edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 echo 'ExecStart='`pwd`'/target/release/edgeware --chain=edgeware --unsafe-pruning --pruning=1000 --validator --name "name-of-validator" --rpc-cors "*"'
 ```

-- Install `subkey` as well if you do need to generate new keypairs:
+- Install `subkey` as well if you do need to generate new keypairs (if you plan to use subkey).
+Otherwise you can use [polkadot.js wallet](https://polkadot.js.org/extension/).

 ```text
 cargo install --force --git [https://github.com/paritytech/substrate](https://github.com/paritytech/substrate) subkey